robby35us/KnightmareChess/README.md

-        which places a piece anywhere on the board, and "MoveOffBoard," which completely removes a piece from the board, but not from the game. test - Contains all the testing code for the game. utility - Contains various utility classes that don't have another home at the present time.
-These classes include MoveBuilder, and MoveCompositor, which does some of the heavy lifting around constructing a move object.
-You will also find little "transport" classes that just contain getters and setters for passing groups of related data around the project.
+        which places a piece anywhere on the board, and "MoveOffBoard," which completely removes a piece from the board, but not from the game. test - Contains all the testing code for the game. utility - Contains little "transport" classes that just contain getters and setters for passing groups of related data around the project, including the ErrorMessage class, which contains a set of flags about user errors and events that occur during the game.